 Something else to keep in mind when cutting counterbores is that the seats for many late model heads don’t go by fractional sizes anymore.
 Seat sizes can vary considerably so using a fixed size cutter is not the best choice.
 An adjustable cutter will provide the flexibility you need to properly size the counterbores.

+Interference?
 The recommended amount of interference between the valve seat insert and head may vary depending on the size of the insert, the type of insert (alloy or powder metal) and type of head (cast iron or aluminum).
 The best advice is to use the amount of interference recommended by the OEM engine manufacturer.

 Too much interference runs the risk of cracking the head while too little interference increases the risk of the seat coming loose or falling out.
 One of the leading causes of seats coming loose, however, is not the amount of interference between the seat and head but elevated operating temperatures.
 Anything that causes the exhaust valve to run hot may also cause the seat to loosen.

 Philip Carrasco at Tucker says seats may require anywhere from .002? to .010? of interference depending on the application and the roughness of the surface in the counterbore.
 For aluminum heads, an interference fit of .005? to .007 ? is commonly used.
 For cast iron heads, .003? to .005? is about right.

 Martin Wells’ Roger Klump says he recommends an interference fit of .005? to .006? for everything, aluminum and cast iron.